jeffgravitywell/dotfiles/help/vi commands.md

 ## OPENING FILES
 Using FZF, hit CTRL-T to open in a new tab
 Using MRU, hit T to open in a new tab
+Using NV, type :NV to open search, then c-t to open in new tab, c-v for vertical split

 ## MOVING WITH MARKS
 m< and m> will set invisible markers at the beginning and end of a spot